goncalomcoliveira/MyNearby/README.md

 - Location Status (Open, Closed, Permanently Closed);

-- Establishment schedule for the current weekday.
+- Establishment schedule for the current weekday;

+- Carousel of the location's photos.

 The pop-up window's layout also depends on the information in the database, thus only displaying the existing information in an ordered and convenient manor.